 Comprehensive Annual Financial Reports (CAFRs) provide audited financial information for past years, including financial statements, grants, key performance indicators, comparative financial information and economic data.
 Each spring, the agency publishes the previous year's audited CAFR.

 Community Transit's primary funding comes from a voter-approved 1.2 percent sales tax within the service district.
 That’s 12 cents of every $10 taxable purchase.

-Source: 2017 Proposed Budget
+Source: 2017 Budget